MilosVulikic/TestWindowsService/README.md

   <li> manually start</li>

 # What does it do
-<p>This version of service when started creates <b>logfile.txt</b> and fill in info about the starting and finishing mocking processes.</p>
+<p>This version of service when started creates <b>logfile.txt</b> and simulates the fill in info about starting and finishing the mocking processes.</p>